LAUNCH OF 'RIVERS NEED ESTUARIES' CAMPAIGN

 Read the media release on the proposals.

-REEF THREATENED BY DO-GOODING, NOT FISHING AND MINING
+REEF THREATENED BY DO-GOODING, NOT FISHING OR MINING

 Former Queensland Labor Treasurer Keith DeLacy writing in The Australian about the AEF's report on Marine Protected Areas says that claims of widespread over-fishing at our levels of harvest are the height of absurdity.